goattrails/hb-goattrails/content/events/2024-baja-mexico/index.md

 #### Cash

 Exchange $300 ~ $500 USD to Mexican pesos just before crossing the border.
 Less if using mostly credit card to pay for motels, meals, and gas.
 More if using cash.

 Budget $2,000 ~ $3,000 for this trip.
 XLS

 #### Taxes

 Mexico has 16% Impuesto al Valor Agregado (IVA).
 Frequently the value-added tax is rolled into an item's price, so you pay 80 pesos for an 80 peso burrito on the menu.

 Occasionally, some touristy places handle pricing the opposite way.
-They specify 16% IVA no incluido on their menu and you would pay 116 pesos for a 100 peso item on those menus.
+They specify "16% IVA no incluido" on their menu and you would pay 116 pesos for a 100 peso item on those menus.

 ### Visas

 Americans do not need a Mexican visa to travel to Baja.

 We are supposed to obtain a tourist card, also known as an entry permit (Forma Migratoria Múltiple or FMM).
 One can apply for it online and pay the $38 fee, but riders have gotten by without any FMM on past Baja trips.

 US passport should be valid at for least 6 months, expiring after mid-September 2024.

 Information about Crossing into Mexico and Returning to the U.S..
 More from US State Department.

 ### Insurance

 We are supposed to carry Mexican car insurance, but riders have gotten by without any Mexican insurance either on past Baja trips.

 Vehicle permits (temporary import permit or TIP) are *not* required in Baja.